Minnesota Department of Natural Resources (DNR)

 Awarded Grant Timeline:

-- July 2018: Award letter received.
-Congratulations.
+- July 2019: Award letter received.
 Required documentation checklist also included with notification letter.

 Grants are reimbursement based up to 75 percent of eligible project costs, and recipients must provide a non-state cash match of at least 25 percent.
-Other state funds or grants, such as Parks and Trails Legacy Grants, or Metropolitan Council Grants cannot match these grants.
-Project costs must be incurred and paid before reimbursement can be made.
-Project costs become eligible for reimbursement once a contract agreement is established between the DNR and the grantee.
+(Other state funds or grants, such as Parks and Trails Legacy Grants, or Metropolitan Council Grants cannot match these grants.)
+Local governments complete the acquisition and/or projects and are reimbursed for a portion of the acquisition and/or project actually completed.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.